 - 16:185:699.
 Independent Studies in Cognitive Science.

 - A supervised independent-study credit.
-At the discretion of the Certificate Committee it may be taken to meet the research project requirement for the Certificate in Cognitive Science.
+At the discretion of the Cognitive Science Certificate Committee (CSCC), it may be taken to meet the research project requirement for the Certificate in Cognitive Science.

 1.)
 Biomedical Engineering (16:125)